merbridge/website/content/en/docs/Overview/index.md

 linkTitle: "Overview"
 weight: 1
 description: >
-  This page outlines Merbridge and its features, applicable scenarios, and competitiveness.
+  This page outlines the features and scenarios of Merbridge, as well as its competitive advantages.
 ---

 ## What is Merbridge

-Merbridge is designed to make traffic interception and forwarding more efficient for service mesh.
-It replaced iptables with eBPF.
+Merbridge is designed to make traffic interception and forwarding more efficient for service mesh by replacing iptables with eBPF.

-eBPF (extended Berkeley Packet Filter) can run user's programs in the Linux kernel without modifying the kernel code or loading kernel modules.
-It is widely used in networking, security, monitoring and other relevant fields.
-Compared with iptables, Merbridge can shorten the data path between sidecars and services and therefore accelerate networking.
-Meanwhile, using Merbridge will not change the original architecture of Istio.
-The original logic is still valid.
-This means that if you don't want Merbridge anymore, just delete the DaemonSet.
-The original iptables will function again without any troubles.
+eBPF (extended Berkeley Packet Filter) allows users to run programs in the Linux kernel without modifying the kernel code or loading kernel modules.
+It is widely used in networking, security, monitoring, and other relevant fields.
+Compared to iptables, Merbridge shortens the data path between sidecars and services, thereby accelerating networking.
+Additionally, using Merbridge does not change the original architecture of Istio.
+The original logic remains valid, meaning that if you no longer want to use Merbridge, you can simply delete the DaemonSet and the original iptables will function again without any issues.

 ## What Merbridge can do